Non-Hodgkin Lymphoma Quiz

 Content updated on Sep 20, 2022

-Non-Hodgkin lymphoma (NHL) is a cancer of lymphocytes, the infection-fighting cells.
-The lymphocytes become abnormal, grow out of control, and spread to different body parts.
+Non-Hodgkin lymphoma (NHL) is a cancer of lymphocytes, which are infection-fighting cells.
+The lymphocytes become abnormal, grow uncontrollably, and spread to different parts of the body.
 The exact cause is unknown.
-Some risk factors include age, family history, exposure to certain chemicals, drugs, radiation, and immune system problems.
+Risk factors include age, family history, exposure to certain chemicals, drugs, radiation, and immune system issues.

 Swollen lymph nodes, usually small swellings at the neck, armpits, groin and behind the ears